Ptahil

-In Mandaeism, Ptahil (ࡐࡕࡀࡄࡉࡋ), also known as Ptahil-Uthra (uthra, "angel, guardian"), is an uthra (celestial being).
+In Mandaeism, Ptahil (ࡐࡕࡀࡄࡉࡋ, /mid/), also known as Ptahil-Uthra (uthra, "angel, guardian"), is an uthra (celestial being).
 As the Fourth Life, he is the third of three emanations from the First Life (Hayyi Rabbi), after Yushamin and Abatur.
 Ptahil is often described as the Mandaean version of the demiurge.

 Etymology

 Matthias Norberg believed the name Ptahil to be composed of Aramaic פתאה and עיל, therefore meaning "God opened", although the verb can also mean "create" in Mandaic, but not in other Aramaic languages.
 Subsequent scholars have deemed it more probably derived from the Egyptian theonym 'Ptah' and angelic 'il', as originally conjectured by Mark Lidzbarski, although Carl H. Kraeling argued that the influence of Ptah on Mesopotamian syncretic Gnostic traditions is minimal, and opined that the name Ptahil was derived from the dialectal use of the verb (which usage he suggested to have arisen by analogy to the opening of the cosmic egg), and not vice versa.
 According to James F. McGrath, Ptah and El were identified in Canaan during the era of Egyptian rule of which Ptahil may be derived from.

 The name Ptḥiʾl (פתחיאל) is found in the Jewish text Sefer HaRazim, where he is listed among other angels who stand on the ninth step of the second firmament.